fedspendingtransparency/usaspending-website/api_contracts/contracts/recipient/RecipientProfile.md

     Child recipient's DUNS.
 + state_province: New Jersey (required, string)
     The state or province in which the child recipient is located.
-+ total_amount: 300200000000 (required, number)
++ amount: 300200000000 (required, number)
-    The aggregate monetary value of all awards associated with this child recipient for the trailing twelve months.
+    The aggregate monetary value of all awards associated with this child recipient for the selected time period.